-The Energy Management System (EMS) monitors the electrical usage of the appliances and equipment in the coach and controls electrical loads as necessary to avoid nuisance tripping of the shoreline circuit breaker.
-This system works together with the energy efficient central air conditioner to allow both compressors to operate at the same time on a 30-amp shoreline connection.
+The Energy Management System (EMS) monitors the electrical usage of the appliances and equipment in the coach and distributes the electrical loads to avoid nuisance tripping of the shoreline circuit breaker.
+This system works together with the energy efficient central air conditioner to allow you to run both compressors at the same time on a 30-amp shoreline connection.

-PowerLine EMS Display on Monitor Panel - typical
+PowerLine EMS Display on Monitor Panel - Typical